 You can also take certain measures to ensure the dust and grime that accumulates in your server room doesn’t become a problem.
 You can try installing air filters, as well as using an entryway room with special mats to keep grime and dirt from getting in.
 Other measures like hats and booties can be used to minimize the amount of human contamination that makes it into your server room.
 In fact… that’s the best way to keep your server room clean–just not going in at all.

-To learn more about how Michell Consulting Group can help your business take care of this important technology, reach out to us at 305-592-5620.
+To learn more about how COMPANYNAME can help your business take care of this important technology, reach out to us at PHONENUMBER.